-Ben has worked in developing countries over the last 15 years, photographing and filming in challenging environments and with vulnerable people.
+Ben has worked in developing countries and emerging economies for more than 15 years, photographing and filming in challenging environments and with vulnerable people.
 In the UK his work has taken him from hospitals to Buckingham Palace to puppy training camps.
 His natural friendliness means he gets the best out of his subjects, whether they have two legs or four.
 His creativity can bring out the interest in the most mundane moment.
 He also provides training in photography, film and editing skills.

 Catherine’s first taste of storytelling came in 2006 when she established VSO’s story gathering function.
 Since they she has helped numerous organisations develop their story teams.
 She is particularly adept at identifying barriers to productivity and helping organisations to break down silos that prevent powerful storytelling.
 She has managed more than 40 story gathering visits to developing countries and emerging economies, plus numerous shoots in the UK.